Improving Rule-based Reasoning in LLMs using Neurosymbolic Representations: Determining Problem Types and Intervention Thresholds

 For unseen problems, such as integer division, table \ref{tab:dot_product_sims_division} shows that the dot product similarities across different trained problem types are all lower than the maximum dot product similarity when the LLM is queried with modulo (a trained problem).
 The queried problem type is most similar to the modulo problem type vector, which suggests that the algorithm the LLM is executing for integer division is more similar to the algorithm the LLM is executing for modulo division than any of the other trained problem types.
 Intuitively, this makes sense, since both modulo and integer division rely on division operations to compute their respective results, making their underlying computational processes more similar than those of other trained problem types.

 Figure~\ref{sim_hist_all_pts} shows the distribution of dot product similarities of different problems, where the dot product similarity is the maximum dot product similarity of the queried problem type vector and all problem type vectors defined during training.
 This suggests that we can avoid intervention on problems not seen during training by imposing a maximum similarity threshold, by imposing that if the maximum dot product similarity between the queried problem type and problem types seen during training is below a threshold, then we do not use the neurosymbolic system and we do not intervene.
-In this situation, the output of the LLM would be it's standard forward pass output.
-Figure \ref{sim_hist_all_pts} suggests this threshold should be $0.8$, which is what we use in this study.
+In this situation, the output of the LLM would be its standard forward pass output.
+Figure \ref{sim_hist_all_pts} suggests this threshold should be $0.8$ because that marks the point of minimal overlap between the two distributions, which is what we use in this study.